bookofproofs/bookofproofs.github.io/_sources/history/20th-century/garding.md

 * Gårding was working on similar topics and published The Solution of Cauchy's Problem for Two Totally Hyperbolic Linear Differential Equations by Means of Riesz Integrals which he submitted to the Annals of Mathematics in June 1946.
 * In 1947 Gårding was at Princeton University, in the United States, when he submitted Note on continuous representations of Lie groups.
 * In fact the Institute for Advanced Study at Princeton was a place where Gårding spent time on eight separate occasions between 1949 and 1977.
-* He was accompanied by his wife Eva Gårding, the two having recently married.
 * Passing over this very strange note we should say a little about Gårding's marriage at this point.
 * In 1952, after Marcel Riesz retired from his chair, Gårding was appointed as a professor at the University of Lund and, in the following year, he was elected as a member of the Royal Swedish Academy of Sciences.
 * On the other side of our apartment wall lived Lars Gårding.